michaelaklin/retrodesign/README.md

 ### Installing

-1. Download the *retrodesign.ado* and *retrodesign.sthlp* files.
-2. Type *personal* in Stata.
+1. Type *personal* in Stata.
 You'll see where your personal ado folder is.
 For instance, it could look like _/Library/Application Support/Stata/ado/personal/_
-3. Move the two files to this folder.
+2. Save the two files (*retrodesign.ado* and *retrodesign.sthlp*) in this folder.

 ## Running the code